ArchipelagoMW/Archipelago/docs/network protocol.md

 | want_reply | bool                                                  | If true, the server will send a [SetReply](#SetReply) response back to the client.                                     |
 | operations | list\[[DataStorageOperation](#DataStorageOperation)\] | Operations to apply to the value, multiple operations can be present and they will be executed in order of appearance. |

-Additional arguments sent in this package will also be added to the [SetReply](#SetReply) package it triggers.
+Additional arguments sent in this packet will also be added to the [SetReply](#SetReply) packet it triggers.

 #### DataStorageOperation
 A DataStorageOperation manipulates or alters the value of a key in the data storage.
-If the operation transforms the value from one state to another then the current value of the key is used as the starting point otherwise the [Set](#Set)'s package `default` is used if the key does not exist on the server already.
+If the operation transforms the value from one state to another then the current value of the key is used as the starting point otherwise the [Set](#Set)'s packet `default` is used if the key does not exist on the server already.
 DataStorageOperations consist of an object containing both the operation to be applied, provided in the form of a string, as well as the value to be used for that operation, Example:
 ```json
 {"operation": "add", "value": 12}